galfo-j/Sample-Dashboard/README.md

 # Sample-Dashboard

+> [!CAUTION]
-# Data used for the creation of the dashboard were purely hypothethcal, it does not refelct any realword scenarios.
+> Data used for the creation of this dashboard are purely hypothetical and do not reflect real-world scenarios.